YOU WONT BELIEVE WHAT CAN BE ACCOMPLISHED IN THREE DAYS!

 T.R.A.C. is sponsored by McDowell Church and takes place just a few hours outside of Phoenix.

-If you would like to be put on the waitlist, please contact TRACscottsdale@gmail.com and provide the birthdates of the campers that you would like to attend camp.
+As of May 13th both our Girls and Boys camps are full.
+However, if you would like to add your youth to the waitlist, please contact TRACScottsdale@gmail.com and provide the birthdates of the campers that you would like to attend camp.
 Please note that the youth needs to be 12 – 15 years of age to be put on the waitlist and attend camp.

 for information contact